NCERT Exemplar Solutions Class 10 Science Chapter 13 – Free PDF Download

 17. It is established that an electric current through a metallic conductor produces a magnetic field around it.
 Is there a similar magnetic field produced around a thin beam of moving (i) alpha particles, (ii) neutrons?
 Justify your answer.

-i) alpha particles constitutes the current in the direction of motion as they are positively charged constitutes.
+i) Alpha particles constitute the current in the direction of motion as they are positively charged constitutes.

 ii) Neutron has no charge on them hence they do not conduct electricity.